PurdueAF/purdue-af/docs/source/guide-conda.rst

-How to create Conda environments and Jupyter kernels
+Creating Conda environments and Jupyter kernels
 ====================================================

 In the Purdue Analysis Facility, the Python-based Jupyter kernels are created from conda environments.